 2. Access to a wide talent pool

-Location-based work opportunities limit organizations to a specific talent pool, one that lives close enough to organization.
+Location-based work opportunities limit organizations to a specific talent pool, one that lives close enough to the organization.
 While they can always have their candidates move close to the office headquarters, it is not always practical.
 Besides, since most offices are located in areas with high costs of living, recruits might be skeptical of moving here unless the compensation is good enough.

 With all these challenges, businesses have had to make concessions when recruiting talent, whereby they could have recruited much more experienced people were they to do away with geographical boundaries.
 Remote work ensures that businesses can reach out to potential employees from different states and even overseas.
 They can hold interviews online and even conduct the onboarding process without ever meeting with the employees face-to-face.